PQC Migration Strategy: Why Post-Quantum Exposes Your Operational PKI Failure

 - Renewal happens automatically 30–60 days before expiration

-Deliverable: 20% of applications using protocol-based enrollment
+Deliverable: 20% of applications using protocol-based enrolment

 Months 25–30: Accelerated Rollout (Next 40%)